-Looking over old blogs, I noticed that I’ve mentioned sober support networks in quite a few of them (Dealing with Relapse and the Benefits of a Routine in Early Recovery are two recent entries that spring to mind.)
-However, I also realized that I’ve never written an entire blog on their significance and that’s a wrong I need to right immediately.
-Building and maintaining a strong sober support network is essential to long term success in recovery.
+Looking over old blogs, I noticed that I’ve mentioned sober support networks in quite a few of them.
+However, I also realized that I’ve never written an entire blog on their significance, and that’s a wrong I need to right immediately.
+Of course, building and maintaining a strong sober support network is essential to long-term recovery success.
 But what exactly does a support network entail?
 And how do we go about building one?

 What Is a Sober Support Network?

 A basic working definition of a sober support network is simply a group of people in your life who are willing and ready to help you recover.
-Because of the nature and needs of recovery, this network will evolve over time as people move in and out.
+Because of the nature and recovery needs, this network will evolve as people move in and out.
 For example, while you may maintain a working relationship with one of the therapists you meet in treatment, it’s not likely that this will be the case with most of them.
-Another example is that, while many family members and friends would love to see you sober and happy, it may take them some time to be ready to trust and help you, particularly if they dealt with you frequently while you were in active addiction.
-Finally, all of the peers you meet in treatment or at meetings are going through their own struggles and might not always be there to help.
+Another example is that while many family members and friends would love to see you sober and happy, it may take some time to be ready to trust and help you, particularly if they dealt with you frequently while you were in active addiction.
+Finally, all the peers you meet in treatment or at meetings are going through their struggles and might not always be there to help.